instadeepai/jumanji/jumanji/snake/README.md

 hits itself, or after a certain number of steps (default: `time_limit=5000`).

-As an observation, the agent has access to the concatenation of 5 feature maps as channels stacked up in an image representing the snake body, its head, its tail, where the fruit is, as well as the order in which the cells are organised.
+As an observation, the agent has access to the concatenation of 5 feature maps as channels stacked (HWC format) in an image representing the snake body, its head, its tail, where the fruit is, as well as the order in which the cells are organised.